New Jersey Department of Education: Department of Education Offices

 The department is headquartered in the Judge Robert L. Carter Building, which has most of the DOE offices, in Trenton; other facilities in Trenton with DOE offices include 1001 Spruce Street and the Mary Roebling Building, which has the facilities division on the 14th Floor, at 20 W. State Street.

 Office of the Commissioner

 The former Commissioner was Dr. Lamont Repollet, who was confirmed by the New Jersey Senate on June 19, 2018, after serving as Acting Commissioner from January 29, 2018.
 The Commissioner of Education maintains the role of chief executive school officer of New Jersey.
 The commissioner acts as a supervisor over all New Jersey public schools.
 Additionally, the Commissioner of Education holds a seat in the Governor's cabinet, which is only possible after appointment by the Governor himself with the guidance and approval of the New Jersey State Senate.
 The main roles of the commissioner include legislative suggestions and initiatives for improving the public schools, which must be approved by the state board.
 Also, the commissioner acts as a mediator between local school districts and federal government.
+As of January 2024, Kevin Dehmer was nominated by the Governor to be the new commissioner of the New Jersey Department of Education.